RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

 For quick and easy dhcp on eth0 execute ``cp /etc/netctl/examples/ethernet-dhcp /etc/netctl/eth0 && netctl enable eth0 && netctl start eth0``

 Sometimes /etc/resolv.conf gets deleted after disable systemd networking stuff.
-Simply create a new one like this one using quid 9 and Cloudflare:
+Simply create a new one like this one using quad 9 and Cloudflare:
 ```
    options edns0
    search lan